pra1981/PratheepaJ.github.io/content/research/_index.md

 My research interests are at the interface of mathematical statistics and new technology-generated data.
 I employ a combination of statistical theory and computational tools that I have mastered during graduate and postdoctoral training with potential collaborators to knowledge discovery.

-Applied statistical research: apply, extend, and develop statistical methods for genome-level data collected over multiple gestational age from pregnant women.
+Applied statistical research: apply, extend, and develop statistical methods for multiple measurements made at the genome-level at multiple gestational age from pregnant women.

 Theoretical research: approximation theory for learning dependency in high-dimensional data.